RetroBensoft/Tuerkas128-Framework/Perseus_1_0/README.md

 * The `gamevars\` folder contains the game variables and timers.
 For instance: energy, collected objects or anything your game needs.

 * The `graphics\` folder contains the bitmaps for animated blocks, sprites and main char.
+  * The `tuerkas128_ab_bitmaps.asm` file must contain a lookup table with as much elements as animated block types.
+Every entry in this table is pointer to an animated block bitmap (an its size in bytes).
+Two or more animated blocks of different type can share the same bitmap. for instance, T128_ANIMBLK_SPIKETOP1 and T128_ANIMBLK_SPIKETOP2.
+Or T128_ANIMBLK_SPIKEBOT1 and T128_ANIMBLK_SPIKEBOT2.
 _______________________________

 Created by RetroBensoft, 2025